SigmaHQ/sigma-specification/appendix/sigma-modifiers-appendix.md

 * `contains`: Puts `*` wildcards around the values, such that the value is matched anywhere in the field.

 * `exists`: Defines that a certain field has to exist or must not exist in a log event by providing a boolean value.
+Note that this check only verifies the presence of a field, not its value, be it empty or null.
 * `cased`: Values are applied case sensitively.
 Default Sigma behavior is case-insensitive matching.

 ### String only